Mastodon Mastodon

 Bear

-Free, barebones (bearbones? just the bear necessities?) blogging platform that lets you post without worrying about design.
-It’s basically just black text on a white page—super simple.
-You can even connect your own domain name, which is astoundingly cool for a free platform like this.
+Free, barebones (bearbones? just the bear necessities?) blogging platform that lets you post without worrying about design, though a number of themes have popped up.
+You can even connect your own domain name, which is astoundingly cool for a free tier.
+The best part of Bear is the community and the trending posts directory, which is powered by an “upvote” on each blog post.
 Their fun logo is some weird text: ʕ•ᴥ•ʔ

 Write.as